IgorSusmelj/pytorch-styleguide/README.md

 ```
 Note here the following:
 * We use a pretrained model provided by *torchvision*.
 * We split up the network into three slices.
-Each slices consists of layers from the pretrained model.
+Each slice consists of layers from the pretrained model.
 * We *freeze* the network by setting *requires_grad = False*
 * We return a list with the three outputs of our slices

 ## Recommended code structure for training your model
 Note that we used the following patterns:
 * We use *BackgroundGenerator* from *prefetch_generator* to load next batches in background
 * We use tqdm to monitor training progress and show the *compute efficiency*.
-This helps us finding bottlenecks in our data loading pipeline.
+This helps us find bottlenecks in our data loading pipeline.

 ``` python
 # import statements